mefe-b/ruby_steps/README.md

 # My Ruby Learning Journey 🚀

-Welcome to my Ruby adventure! 🎉 Here, I explore the basics of Ruby programming and document my progress as I learn this amazing language.
+Starting to learn Ruby is truly an exciting adventure! 🎉 This repo is like a diary where I document every step of my journey as I dive into the fundamentals of Ruby programming.
+In this journey, I’m discovering the simplicity and power Ruby offers, and striving to become a better developer one day at a time.
+Through simple yet powerful projects, I explore the language’s capabilities, and I’m sharing this learning process with you all.

 ---